w1bb/AA-Homework-02/README.md

-# Octavian's Saga
+# Set cover (w/ SAT &amp; approx.)

-This repository is intended to store a set-cover implementation written in modern C++.
-A copy of the assignment shall be provided as well.
+This repository is intended to store a set-cover implementation written in modern C++ using the SAT problem.
+An approximation variant is explained as well.
+A copy of the assignment shall be provided in this repository.

 **Full completion date:** 06 / 01 / 2023

-**Soft deadline:** 19 / 01 / 2023

-**Hard deadline:** 19 / 01 / 2023
+**Hard deadline:** 20 / 01 / 2023

-This project will be made available
-[on Github](https://github.com/w1bb/AA-Homework-02) once the hard deadline passes.

 ## License

-Once the hard deadline passes, this project will be available under the **MIT license**.
+This project is available under the **MIT license**.
 For more info about the author of the code, please check out [my personal website](https://v-vintila.com).
 Other interesting projects are made available on [my GitHub page](https://github.com/w1bb) (a follow would be greatly appreciated!).